bayraktarege/Skyhook-Multiplayer/README.md

 # Skyhook: Duel for the Skies

 **Skyhook** is a fast-paced two-player game set in a futuristic space cargo network.
-Players race to visit and control "hooks" — critical nodes of the Skyhook system.
+Players race to visit and control rotating "hooks" — critical nodes of the Skyhook system.

 ## Gameplay